Color Me a Kidlit Writer

 In addition to their city property, the Jacksons owned 82 acres of farmland that was just outside the city.
 Dr. Jackson's father, Andrew W. Jackson, once had a working farm there.
 The land was located within a bustling, rural African American community called Hydraulic Mills-Union Ridge.
 During the summer months, Dr. Jackson, who was scoutmaster of Charlottesville's African American Troop No. 15, allowed his land in the country to be used by the local African American Boy Scouts who camped, gardened, competed, and swam there.

 "Week before last, our city was host to the Old Dominion Dental Society.
-What an asset this convention was, to our city.
+What an asset this convention wasmto our city.
 If nothing else were enumerated, the inspiration allotted to our young people is really worthy of note.
 Without any attempt at exaggeration I have heard about ten young men and women express their desire to become dentists.
-Dr. J. A. Jackson and Dr. B..
-A. Coles deserve great credit for their unselfishness in planning the public meeting. . ." **
+Dr. J. A. Jackson and Dr. B. A. Coles deserve great credit for their unselfishness in planning the public meeting. . ." **

 Dr. Bernard A. Coles (1894-1971) a dentist, and Dr. Edgar A. Long, Jr., a physician, took care of the needs of their patients in an office located inside Vinegar Hill at 271½ West Main Street.
 Most likely, Dr. Long also visited infirm and ill patients in their homes.
-Dr. Coles lived at 313 8th St. NW in Charlottesville with his wife Ruth.
-Dr. Long, Jr. lived at 321 6th St. NW with his wife Marie.
+According to the 1934 Hill's Directory, Dr. Coles lived at 313 8th St. NW in Charlottesville with his wife Ruth, and Dr. Long, Jr. lived at 321 6th St. SW with his wife Marie.
+(The directory also lists another couple as living at the same home--Lloyd and Mary Tonsler.)

 Dr. Coles along with Dr. Jackson awarded graduating seniors of Jefferson School who had maintained the highest average in English with a five dollar gold piece, and awarded a five dollar prize for the best essay written by a student in any class!